yiisoft/yii2-bootstrap4/docs/guide/assets-setup.md

 If you want to customize the Bootstrap CSS source directly, you may want to compile it from source *.sass files.
 In such case installing Bootstrap assets from Composer or Bower/NPM makes no sense, since you can not modify files inside 'vendor' directory.
-You'll have to downloaded Bootstrap assets manually and place them somewhere inside you project source code, for example at 'assets/source/bootstrap' folder.
+You'll have to downloaded Bootstrap assets manually and place them somewhere inside your project source code, for example at 'assets/source/bootstrap' folder.

 In the `composer.json` of your project, add the following lines in order to prevent redundant Bootstrap asset installation: